Does drug use affect life insurance?

 Yes, if you’re actively taking drugs, it’s likely you’ll be declined for life insurance.

-However, if you’ve taken drugs in the past and no longer do so, it’s possible to secure cover.
+However, if you’ve taken drugs in the past and no longer do so, it could be possible to secure cover.

 Once you’ve disclosed your previous drug use, it’s likely you’ll need to provide more details, such as what drug you took, how long for and the last time you used it.